MengyangPu/EDTER/README.md

 | 70k	   |0.757 |0.771 |0.810 |
 | 80k	   |0.757 |0.771 |0.810 |

-**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [BaiDuNetdisk](https://pan.baidu.com/s/1SS62jBW-Qao7BQ3nXrDvYQ?pwd=dk5v).**
+**🔥All files generated during the training process, including the models and test results (.png and .mat files) for every 10k iterations, and the training logs can be downloaded through [Google Drive](https://drive.google.com/drive/folders/1pFCRjHfD-Jpnxn0STOouhGM4zpof2dGe?usp=sharing) or [BaiDuNetdisk](https://pan.baidu.com/s/1SS62jBW-Qao7BQ3nXrDvYQ?pwd=dk5v).**

 ### 4.4 The results of EDTER-VOC-Stage I on BSDS500